-Although it is expected that, throughout the course, you will develop working knowledge of using Python, basic programming proficiency is required to complete this course.
-Several optional exercises and additional lecture modules are provided to help you become familiar with Python and using Jupyter notebooks.

-A social media account or access to a friend's or relatives' data is also required to complete the first module.
+- You will develop working knowledge of Python throughout this course, but basic programming proficiency is required. - You will a basic understanding of how to use Jupyter notebooks. - You will need a social media account or access to a friend's/relatives' data to complete the first assignment.